ruby/typeprof/doc/doc.md

 p foo(42)  #=> String
 ```

-The analysis results of Type Profiler are as follows.
+The analysis results of TypeProf are as follows.

 ```
 $ ruby exe/type-profiler test.rb